lightstep/opentelemetry-prometheus-sidecar/kube/README.md

 # Kubernetes setup

-This directory contains patch scripts to configure the Stackdriver Prometheus integration to work with the Prometheus server.
+This directory contains patch scripts to configure the Lightstep Prometheus integration to work with the Prometheus server.
 See the [user documentation](https://cloud.google.com/monitoring/kubernetes-engine/prometheus) for more details.

 Required environment variables:
 * `KUBE_NAMESPACE`: namespace to run the script against